The simple answer is NO and the reason is outlined in detail below:

 How is the ‘amount outstanding’ calculated?

-The new regulations state very clearly that the ‘amount due’ includes the amount of the debt from the local authority or Magistrate Court and the enforcement agent fees calculated up until the time of payment.
+The regulations state very clearly that the ‘amount due’ includes the amount of the debt from the local authority or Magistrate Court and the enforcement agent fees calculated up until the time of payment.

 Making a payment arrangement.